-as we wanted. {\rev It is important to remark that, in the proof above, it is possible to obtain the wanted result as we consider the conditional expectation with respect to $\mathcal{F}_{\frac{i-1}{n}}$, and we used several times the independence of the increments.} \\
+because of \eqref{eq: local bounded 1}.} It is important to remark that, in the proof above, it is possible to obtain the {\rv desired} result as we consider the conditional expectation with respect to $\mathcal{F}_{\frac{i-1}{n}}$, and we used several times the independence of the increments. \\